EDIrb/EDI/README.md

   end
 end
 ```
-## TODO
+## Ship List

+When these things are done, we'll be ready for 1.0

-* Finish Porting The Services from the original bot to the framework
+✓ Finish Porting The Services from the original bot to the framework
-* Add Test Framework to the Project Generator
+☐ Add Test Framework to the Project Generator
-* Service Generator
+☐ Service Generator
-* Configure all the things
+☐ Configure All The Things
+☐ Boot Process for the Generated App

 ## Contributing